BradGardea/WallStreetWarriors/README.md

 ### **A note about using the application**:
-The api we are using for stock market data "Finazon" only allows for ~100 API calls per minute, some components may not function as expected without access to the API, the interactions that use these API calls are: Refreshing, modifying portfolio selection in AvaialbleContestsView, viewing portfolio selection in EnrolledContestsView and terminating contests (happens automatically when time is up).
+The API we are using for stock market data "Finazon" only allows for ~100 API calls per minute, some components may not function as expected without access to the API, the interactions that use these API calls are: Refreshing, modifying portfolio selection in AvaialbleContestsView, viewing portfolio selection in EnrolledContestsView and terminating contests (happens automatically when time is up).